microsoft/SDN/Kubernetes/HOWTO-on-prem.md

 **Note**: The guide will assume a local working directory of `~/kube` for the Kubernetes setup.
 If you choose a different directory, just replace any references to that path.

-**Note**: As of this writing, the latest 1.9 version of Kubernetes was 1.9.0-alpha.2.
+**Note**: As of this writing, the latest 1.9 version of Kubernetes was v1.9.0-alpha.3.
 You can check this [here](https://github.com/kubernetes/kubernetes/releases) and update all references to `1.9.x` accordingly.

 ## Preparing the Master ##
 First, let's install all of the pre-requisites:

+    $ sudo apt-get update
     $ sudo apt-get install curl git build-essential docker.io conntrack

 We can pull most of the binaries we need from the official Kubernetes repository, but will need to cross-compile one of the Windows binaries ourselves because it isn't "officially released."